OldSinner/ShellProject/README.md

-It's cute Shell, made in .Net
+A console application that aims to be a shell.
+Made in .Net